iamayushkarma/BlogSite/README.md

 # 📝 Blog Site

-This is a simple blog site built as a practice project to learn React and Appwrite.
+This is a simple blog site built as a practice project to learn **React** and **Appwrite**.
 It allows users to register, log in, create, update, and delete blog posts, as well as upload and preview images.

+---

 ## 🚀 Features

-- User authentication (signup & login)
+- 🔐 User authentication (signup & login)
-- Create and update blog posts
+- 📝 Create and update blog posts
-- Delete posts
+- 🗑️ Delete blog posts
-- Upload and preview images using Appwrite Storage
+- 📤 Upload and preview images using Appwrite Storage
-- Get individual post details
+- 🔍 Get individual post details
-- List all active posts
+- 📃 List all active posts

+---

 ## 🛠 Tech Stack